sodiadrhain/movie-web-app/README.md

 ### Running App locally

-This app is written with Vuejs so Nodejs powers it; Enter the folloeing commads to start app locally
+This app is written with Vuejs so Nodejs powers it; Enter the folloeing commands to start app locally

 ## Project setup